-Our history as a volunteer Search and Rescue (SAR) organisation began in the 1930’s after two large searches in the Tararua Ranges.
+Our history as a volunteer Search and Rescue (SAR) organization began in the 1930s after two large searches in the Tararua Ranges.

-In 1934 New Zealand Land Search and Rescue (NZLSAR) began operating with local search and rescue groups and advisers appointed by the New Zealand Police.
-Funding was made available from a government grant that was channelled through the Police.
+In 1934, New Zealand Land Search and Rescue (NZLSAR), started operating alongside local search and rescue groups and advisers appointed by the New Zealand Police.
+We secured funding through a government grant that flowed through the Police.

-NZLSAR operated under this structure for some 70 years until 1994 when New Zealand Land Search and Rescue (LandSAR) became a separate, incorporated society.
-Management of New Zealand Land Search and Rescue was carried out by a national committee made up of a chairman, treasurer, seven regional representatives, chairs of five standing subcommittees, a Police representative, a Federated Mountain Clubs (FMC) representative and a Department of Conservation (DOC) representative.
-Seven regions of volunteers and one representative each from Police, DOC, the New Zealand Mountain Safety Council, FMC and the New Zealand Speleological Society formed the membership base.
+We continued to operate under this structure for approximately 70 years, until 1994 when we, New Zealand Land Search and Rescue, transformed into a separate, incorporated society.
+We managed our affairs through a national committee, comprising a chairman, treasurer, seven regional representatives, chairs of five standing subcommittees, a Police representative, a Federated Mountain Clubs (FMC) representative, and a Department of Conservation (DOC) representative.
+Our membership base consisted of seven regions of volunteers, each with one representative from Police, DOC, the New Zealand Mountain Safety Council, FMC, and the New Zealand Speleological Society.

-Subcommittees and working groups included Communications and Technology, Search & Rescue Dogs, Specialist, Training and Underground, Aviation, Medical, Swiftwater SAR and Vertical Rescue.
-Funding was increased and a fulltime administrative staff member was employed.
-The Police provided office space and facilities at Police National Headquarters, sitting alongside the Police national SAR coordinator.
+Our subcommittees and working groups included Communications and Technology, Search & Rescue Dogs, Specialist, Training and Underground, Aviation, Medical, Swiftwater SAR, and Vertical Rescue.
+We received increased funding and employed a full-time administrative staff member.
+The Police generously provided office space and facilities at Police National Headquarters, where we worked alongside the Police national SAR coordinator.

-In 2005 the national committee was replaced by a board of directors and a chief executive employed.
-In 2009 ownership of the organisation was vested in the grass root membership of approximately 2,500 volunteers.
+In 2005, we replaced our national committee with a board of directors and hired a chief executive.
+Then, in 2009, ownership of our organization was transferred to our grassroot membership of approximately 2,500 volunteers.
 The original five institutional members became associate members.

 1996 – 2002 – Graham Thorp